 Tradition, Innovation and Creativity

 Our courses cover the span of English literature.
-Your journey will take you from Old English riddles, Middle English romances, and the rich poetry and theatre of the Renaissance to the wit and politics of the eighteenth century; from Romantic verse and Gothic adventure, the radical novels of the Victorians, and the complexities of Modernism to the reassessments of the Post-Colonial and contemporary, and the powerful tradition of American literature.
+Your journey will take you from Old English riddles, Middle English romances, and the rich poetry and theatre of the Renaissance to the wit and politics of the eighteenth century; from Romantic verse to the radical novels of the Victorians; from the complexities of Modernism to the reassessments of the Post-Colonial and contemporary, and the powerful tradition of American literature.
 We often teach film, art and other media alongside literature.

 We are have the advantages of a vibrant department (over 30 staff members), with the large range of choice that brings.
 This year there are more than 25 options available in year 2, and over 40 options in year 3, in genres from medieval poetry to contemporary children's literature.
 For examples, see our course options running this year.
 (The list of varies from year to year.)